Here at the Read House & Gardens our history comes in layers that reach all the way up to the present.

 “Read’s mansion in New Castle is a Philadelphia house, maybe even the best surviving example of domestic architecture from Philadelphia’s grand federal period.”

 READ’S MANSION in New Castle is a Philadelphia house, maybe even the best surviving example of domestic architecture from Philadelphia’s grand federal period.
-It was built mostly by Philadelphia craftsmen, and many of the materials came down the down the river from there too.
+It was built mostly by Philadelphia craftsmen, and many of the materials came down the river from there too.
 Read had spent enough time in the city to know the current architectural styles, but his brother John and brother-in-law Matthew Pearce lived there and acted as his agents.
 They gave input on design questions, made arrangements with tradespeople, and scouted out the best prices on building materials from mahogany to bricks.

 If you walk around the Philadelphia neighborhoods of Society Hill and Old City today, you’ll see frontispieces (the decorative woodwork around entry doors) with motifs of grooves and holes that look a lot like the Read House.
 It's a style of decoration known as “punch and gouge” that originated in London in the 1770s but became hugely popular in the Philadelphia region around 1800.
 Read took it to a new level.
 Nearly every piece of woodwork in the main section of the house is covered in these surface carvings.
 In fact, no other house we know of in America or Britain has more punch-and-gouge work than the Read House.

 Thanks to his contacts, Read worked with some of the best artisans.
 The house’s extraordinary ceiling plasterwork was done by William Thackara, the prolific plasterer responsible for Congress Hall in Philadelphia and the U.S. Capitol in Washington, among many other buildings.
 The ornamental designs on the mantles, which are molded out of a substance called “composition,” came from Robert Wellford, who was the go-to for composition ornament in Philadelphia’s elite interiors.

 “Few of these people looked like the Reads or would have been welcomed as guests in their house, and some were almost certainly enslaved.”